actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 [1] 41.34247
 ```
+An important step is to always check whether the length of your cashflows, time and interest vectors are the same, otherwise, the built-in function will produce an error.

 ## Annuity Code

-Knowing the definition and characteristics of the annuity, we can construct the code for annuity, accounting for payment frequency $p$.
-This is the code for annuity in arrears.
+I will now construct a function to calculate annuity in arrears.
+Knowing the characteristics of the said annuity, accounting for payment frequency $p$ and assuming effective rates are given, this is the code for annuity in arrears.

 ```r
 annuity_arrears <- function(i, n, p){